During installation, shortcuts are created for two types of hotkeys: popup menu hotkeys and favorite hotkeys.

 - Shift-Control-R for Recent folders

-- Shift-Control-C for the Clipboard menu.
+- Shift-Control-V for the Clipboard menu

-- Shift-Control-S for Settings.
+- Shift-Control-S for Settings

 You can change all these shortcuts by editing each favorite separately or you can edit all of them in the Hotkeys dialog box: click the Hotkeys button in the Settings window.
+See also Can I launch my favorites with keyboard or mouse shortcuts?

 QAP has two types of triggers to open two different menus.
 Each menu can be open with a mouse button and a keyboard hotkey.